chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 The resulting policy, which we denote with $p\_{\sigma}$, was improved using Alg.
 RL.

+---
+<sup>1</sup> In the context of the min-max algorithm, it is more common to use the utility function of the turn-taker at the root as opposed to $\mu$.

+## References
 \[^1\] Silver, D., Huang, A., Maddison, C. et al. Mastering the game of Go with deep neural networks and tree search.
 Nature 529, 484–489 (2016). https://doi.org/10.1038/nature16961